A new crime, the ‘cyber insult,' and expansion of the ‘real names system' could stifle freedom of expression in South Korea.

 Following a review by the Regulatory Reform Committee (RRC), the KCC is expecting the revised law to be enforced as early as October.

 The KCC hired a group of 10 people, including industry experts and scholars, for a project to research the impact of the strengthened identity verification system.
-However, despite the group having yet to produce a study, regulators are fast-tracking the
+However, despite the group having yet to produce a study, regulators are

 The government, which first introduced the identity verification policy last year, claims that the measures are essential to curb cyber attacks and other 'negative online behavior'.